Start here

 Get an API key, anchor your first commit.

-Sign in to mint a key, create a matter, and anchor a receipt against your own runtime.
+Sign in to mint a key, create a folder, and anchor a proof against your own runtime.
 The free plan covers a full integration and verify cycle — upgrade to Starter when 100 anchors a month stops being enough.

 Mint an API key →